cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * Memory leak
 * Shimming (drivers)
-* Refactoring (drivers — a.k.a. binary modification)
+* Refactoring (drivers - a.k.a. binary modification)
 * Race conditions
-* TOC/TOU (“tock-two” — time-of-access to time-of-use; a species of race condition)
+* TOC/TOU ("tock-two" - time-of-access to time-of-use; a species of race condition)
 * Pointer/Object dereferencing (a pointer or object is dereferenced without being cleared/garbage-collected; use-after-free is a species of this)
 * Buffer overflow
 * Integer overflow

-### Application Attacks — XSS And XSRF
+### Application Attacks - XSS And XSRF

 Types of cross-site scripting (XSS):